 Our constitution sets out how we operate, how decisions are made, and the procedures we follow to ensure these are efficient, transparent and accountable to local people.

 Some of these processes are required by law, while we chose to include others.
-We keep the constitution under review at all times, and the most recent version was approved by Full Council on 18 June 2015 and amended to include the revised Scheme of Allowances on 1 April 2016.
+We keep the constitution under review at all times and any changes are approved by the Full Council.

 What does it include?